hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - Box 4: The number of Rainbow Ufos you have summoned

 ##### Ten Desires/TD/Touhou 13
-- "Trances": The number of times you have used a Trance
+- "Trance": The number of times you have used a Trance

 ##### Hidden Star in Four Seasons/HSiFS/Touhou 16
-- "Releases": The number of times you have used a Release
+- "Release": The number of times you have used a Release

 ##### Wily Beast and Weakest Creature/WBaWC/Touhou 17
 - Box 1: The number of Wolf Mode you have triggered